-What are the consequences of atrial fibrillation (AF)?
+What are the consequences of atrial fibrillation (AFib)?

-Although atrial fibrillation can feel weird and frightening, an “attack of AF” usually doesn’t have harmful consequences by itself.
+Although atrial fibrillation can feel weird and frightening, an “attack of AFib” usually doesn’t have harmful consequences by itself.
 The real danger is the increased risk for stroke.
-Even when symptoms are not noticeable, AF can increase a person’s risks for stroke and related heart problems.
+Even when symptoms are not noticeable, AFib can increase a person’s risks for stroke and related heart problems.

 What causes atrial fibrillation?

-- The heart quivers.
-The upper chambers (the atria) of the heart do not produce an effective, regular contraction.
+The heartbeat seems to quiver (or fibrillate) in an erratic way.
+The upper chambers (the atria) of the heart do not produce an effective, regular contraction, but contract irregularly.

-- Blood pools in the atria.
-Left over blood remains in the atria and may pool there.
+Blood pools in the atria.
+Blood not completely pumped out of the atria can remain and may pool there.

+How does AFib lead to heart failure?
 Heart failure means the heart isn’t pumping enough blood to meet the body's needs.
-AF can lead to heart failure because
+AFib can lead to heart failure because:

 Basic answer: The heart’s electrical system stops working properly, and fails to keep the heart chambers in rhythm.